Lekhman-vold/astro-core/README.md

 ```

 ## Ephemeris Data
-- The Swiss Ephemeris data and C sources are vendored under `src/swisseph`.
+- C sources are vendored under `src/swisseph` and compiled automatically.
-- If you use external ephemeris files, point to them with `set_ephe_path`.
+- Ephemeris data files are *not* included in the published crate to stay under the crates.io size limit.
+Download them from the upstream Swiss Ephemeris project (https://github.com/aloistr/swisseph) and point to the directory with `set_ephe_path("/path/to/ephe")`.
 - Swiss Ephemeris is licensed separately; review `src/swisseph/LICENSE`.

 ## Development